Medically reviewed by Drugs.com. Last updated on Oct 9, 2020.

 Galaxy containers: Thaw at 20°C to 25°C (68°F to 77°F) or 2°C to 8°C (36°F to 46°F).
 Do not thaw in microwave or by bath immersion.

-Administer by IV infusion over 30 minutes.
-For extended infusion administration (off-label dosing), administer over 3-4 hours (Kim 2007; Shea 2009).
+IV: Administer by IV infusion over 30 minutes.
+For extended infusion administration (off-label method), administer over 4 hours (Shea 2009).

 Some penicillins (eg, carbenicillin, ticarcillin, and piperacillin) have been shown to inactivate aminoglycosides in vitro.
 This has been observed to a greater extent with tobramycin and gentamicin, while amikacin has shown greater stability against inactivation.
 Concurrent use of these agents may pose a risk of reduced antibacterial efficacy in vivo, particularly in the setting of profound renal impairment.
 However, definitive clinical evidence is lacking.
 If combination penicillin/aminoglycoside therapy is desired in a patient with renal dysfunction, separation of doses (if feasible), and routine monitoring of aminoglycoside levels, CBC, and clinical response should be considered.
 Note: Reformulated Zosyn containing EDTA has been shown to be compatible in vitro for Y-site infusion with amikacin and gentamicin diluted in NS or D5W (applies only to specific concentrations and varies by product; consult manufacturer’s labeling).
 Reformulated Zosyn containing EDTA is not compatible with tobramycin.